The London Interbank Offered Rate (LIBOR) is a global interest rate benchmark used to determine interest rates for various financial instruments.

-The industry-wide transition of SGD interest rate benchmarks is overseen by the , which comprises senior representatives from the industry and MAS.
+The industry-wide transition of SGD interest rate benchmarks is overseen by the Steering Committee for SOR & SIBOR Transition to SORA (SC-STS) , which comprises senior representatives from the industry and MAS.

 The transition to alternative reference rates (ARRs) will impact the pricing and valuation of financial instruments that FIs hold and offer to customers.
 FIs would no longer be able to reference LIBOR, SOR and SIBOR for charging interest on loans or paying interest on deposits once the benchmark ceases.

 - FIs should ensure that its operating systems and business processes are ready to offer financial products based on the relevant ARRs to ensure a smooth transition to a new interest rate regime.
 As such, FIs should identify all impacted systems and undertake system upgrades where required.